Ludium-Official/road-to-dubai/CosmWasm Basics/02_cosmwasm_basic.md

 Transactions can consist of multiple messages, and each message is executed in the same context and within Gas Limit in turn.
 Similar to the relational database ACID transaction method, atomicity is very important.

 #### CosmWasm Contract Run (Basic Execution)
-'x/wasm' is a user-defined Cosmos SDK module that processes messages in transactions and uses them to upload, instantiate, and execute smart contracts.
-If the contract's 'execute' is executed, it receives an appropriately signed 'MsgExecuteContract' and routes it to 'Keeper.Execute' and loads and executes an appropriate smart contract.
+`x/wasm` is a user-defined Cosmos SDK module that processes messages in transactions and uses them to upload, instantiate, and execute smart contracts.
+If the contract's `execute` is executed, it receives an appropriately signed `MsgExecuteContract` and routes it to 'Keeper.Execute' and loads and executes an appropriate smart contract.
 This corresponds to the execution of a message in the transaction, which can lead to success or failure.
 If it fails, the entire transaction of the block will be rolled back.

-The 'execute' function executed as a transaction message is provided as [Entrypoint] (./22_entrypoint.md) when implementing the Cosmwasm contract:
+The 'execute' function executed as a transaction message is provided as [Entrypoint](./22_entrypoint.md) when implementing the Cosmwasm contract:
 ```rust
 pub fn execute(
 deps: DepsMut,